muguangyi/unlang/README.md

 > Unity Node Language.

-Idea from Blizzard Overwatch team tech speech ([Networking Scripted Weapons and Abilities](https://www.gdcvault.com/play/1024653/Networking-Scripted-Weapons-and-Abilities)) on GDC 2017, and implement the similiar scripting system in Unity.
+Idea from Blizzard Overwatch team tech speech ([Networking Scripted Weapons and Abilities](https://www.gdcvault.com/play/1024653/Networking-Scripted-Weapons-and-Abilities)) on GDC 2017, and implement the similiar scripting system in **Unity**.

 ## Install

 * Clone or download the target binary [release](https://github.com/muguangyi/unlang-release) project.
+(Of cause, you could clone the project and compile by yourself)
 * Copy all files to a separated folder under Unity project, for example, `[UnityProject]/Assets/UNLang`.

 ## Quick Start